 - Take the necessary actions so that you can continue to use your device in the event of an outage.

 - Have the necessary supplies for the operation of your device.

 - Know where to go or what to do if you need further assistance during a power outage.

 Remember to update this booklet as your treatment, doctors, caregivers, or personal contacts change.

 Here are some other preparations that you can make before a storm hits.

 - Build an Emergency Kit with essential items to meet the unique needs of your family.
-To help build your kit, the Mass.
-Emergency Management Agency (MEMA) has a detailed checklist available.
+To help build your kit, the Federal Emergency Management Agency (FEMA) has a detailed checklist available.

 - Eversource also has a storm safety checklist available to help you prepare and stay safe before, during and after a storm.

 - Stock up on non-perishables, such as canned goods and pet food, and make sure you have adequate medical supplies and prescriptions for yourself and your pets.